 The roots of comparison

-If you have ever wondered “is it just me?”, let us reassure you that the answer is no. The reason why we make comparisons is indeed a very common human tendency and lays its roots in evolution.
+If you have ever wondered “is it just me?”, let us reassure you that the answer is no. The reason why you may compare yourself to others is a very common human tendency and lays its roots in evolution.

 In psychology, Festinger’s social comparison theory states that humans can’t define themselves independently, but only in relation to other individuals.
-So, funnily enough, comparing our behaviours, opinions, and feelings to someone else’s is necessary to find better answers to the timeless question about who we are.
+So, funnily enough, comparing yourself to others is necessary to find better answers to the timeless question about who we are.

 According to this approach, we can identify two types of social comparison: